 How To Be Successful at Online Pitching Events

 So you're a writer with a shiny completed manuscript.
-Now you want to participate in a Twitter pitching event to try for an agent's attention.
+Now you want to participate in a Twitter pitching event to try and gain an agent's attention.
 Awesome!
-I had lots of fun participating when I was querying and came to understand them very well after doing around eight over the years.
-I was lucky enough to find my agent in December of last year because of one of those events (#pitmad to be exact) and I wanted to pass on some tips.
+I had lots of fun participating when I was querying and understand them very well after doing around eight over the years.
+I was lucky enough to find my agent in December of 2019 because of one (#pitmad to be exact) and I wanted to pass on some tips.
 This is not an exact formula for landing an agent, but from my experience, if you follow these tips, your chances of success will be much stronger.
 At the bottom of this post, you'll find examples of my own pitches over the years to see what works and what doesn't.

 Give the Unique Stakes

 With so many pitches flying past an agent's eyes, you'll need to ensure your book's pitch stands out within the limited characters you have.
 Remember, you also need to include relevant hashtags like #pitmad and the genre and age category like #YA and #F (short for fantasy)!
 This is why it's important to pitch the unique stakes for your character(s) and the plot.
 A great formula to play around with is to introduce your main character (if multi POV, still choose the main, main character.
 There's always one) and what their ambitions are/what they want (the stakes).
 Then explain what threatens those stakes.
 This will give the gist of the story.
 Make sure they are unique though!
 Saying something along the lines of, "If Julia doesn't win, her world will never be the same" doesn't have the same impact as, "If Julia doesn't win, the monster will take Julia's sister forever."